Start the week before your trip to avoid lingering anxiety and last-minute errands.

 Avoid grazing.
 If snacks are needed, pack in your purse or carry-on.

 Pack non-perishable, non-liquid food items you can't live without and can't purchase at your destination.
-Like: protein bars, protein powder, jerky, reusable water bottle, high protein oatmeal, vitamins, drink flavorings, decaf tea/coffee.
+Like protein bars, protein powder, jerky, reusable water bottle, high protein oatmeal, vitamins, drink flavorings decaf tea or coffee.

-Consider: is there a kitchen at the hotel?
+Consider if there is a kitchen at the hotel?
 Need small kitchen utensils?
-Need portable blender?
-Need camping stove?
+Need a portable blender?
+Need a camping stove?

 Road Trip